VUEngine/vuengine.github.io/documentation/tutorial/disk.md

 ---
 layout: documentation
 parents: Documentation > Tutorial
-title: Pong Disk
+title: Disk
 ---

 # Disk

 Let's get the disk to move.
-This can be done in various ways using [VUEngine](https://github.com/VUEngine/VUEngine-Core), like directly manipulating the disk in the `PongState`, or creating an instance of a `Disk` class that inherits from [Actor](/documentation/api/class-actor/) instead of instantiating the base class, or even using plain [Sprites](/documentation/api/class-sprite/) and mainpulating their positions directly, but we are going to use a special kind of [Component](/documentation/api/class-component/) called [Mutators](/documentation/api/class-mutator/), which are possible thanks to [Virtual C](../../language/introduction)'s mutation feature.
+This can be done in various ways using [VUEngine](https://github.com/VUEngine/VUEngine-Core), like directly manipulating the disk in the `PongState`, or creating an instance of a `Disk` class that inherits from [Actor](/documentation/api/class-actor/) instead of instantiating the base class, or even using plain [Sprites](/documentation/api/class-sprite/) and mainpulating their positions directly, but we are going to use a special kind of [Component](/documentation/api/class-component/) called [Mutators](/documentation/api/class-mutator/), which are possible thanks to [Virtual C](../../language/introduction)'s [mutation](/language/custom-features/#mutation-classes) feature.

-To make the disk to move we have various options: directly manipulate its transformation or use physic simulations to give it some weight and inertia.
+To make the disk move we have various options: directly manipulating its transformation or using physics simulations to give it some weight and inertia.
 Let's do the latter.

 ## Adding physic simulations

-Another type of [Component](/documentation/api/class-component/) that can be easily added throught **ActorEditor** is the [Body](/documentation/api/class-body/), which allows to apply forces to an [Actor](/documentation/api/class-actor/) or set its velocity and it will take care of the computation of the movement.
-Input the following values:
+Another type of [Component](/documentation/api/class-component/) that can be easily added through the actor editor is a [Body](/documentation/api/class-body/).
+It allows to apply forces to an [Actor](/documentation/api/class-actor/) or set its velocity and it will take care of the computation of the movement.
+Open the _Disk.actor_ editor and add a Body component like you previously did with Sprites, and input the following values:

 <a href="/documentation/images/tutorial/disk-body.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Disk body"><img src="/documentation/images/tutorial/disk-body.png" /></a>

-But to move a [Body](/documentation/api/class-body/), it is necessary to either set its velocity or to apply a force to it.
+But to actually move a [Body](/documentation/api/class-body/), it is necessary to either set its velocity or to apply a force to it.
 Which means that we need to have access to the disk instance somehow to manipulate it.
 Enter [mutation classes](/documentation/language/custom-features/#mutation-classes).

 ## Mutation classes